 BCC’s Spiritual Life program is an integral part of our residential services programming, but is optional for all residents (read more about this here).
 There is no requirement for affiliation with the United Methodist Church to receive services or participate in our programs.
 Our services are open to all cultures, races and religions.

 There are a number of opportunities to get involved with our programs.
-The “Get Involved” menu at the top of this page is an excellent starting point.
+The “How to Help” menu at the top of this page is an excellent starting point.
 Make sure you join our newsletter email list to stay up to date on what our volunteer needs are!

 Request a Mission Tour